gauntface/gauntface.com/content/blog/2020/gauntface.com-version-2020.md

 left up to `go-html-asset-manager` to add the assets and it does in the following way.

-1. For each page a set of "keys" are generated consistig of the HTML tags, classnames and attribute keys in the file.
+1. For each page, a set of "keys" are generated consisting of the HTML tags, class names , and attribute keys in the file.
 1. Any files found in the site with one of the following formats is added to the page:
-    1. `<key>.<css | js>`: These files are read from the file system and the contents is inlined in the page, wrapped in `<style>` or `<script>` tags.
+    1. `<key>.<css | js>`: These files are read from the file system and the contents are inlined in the page, wrapped in `<style>` or `<script>` tags.
-    1. `<key>-sync.<css | js>`: This files are added to the head of body of the page and block the page while they are loaded.
+    1. `<key>-sync.<css | js>`: These files are added to the head or body of the page and block the page while they are loaded.
     1. `<key>-async.<css | js>`: These files are added to the body of the page and loaded asynchronously.
-For Javascript files this relies on `async defer` attributes.
-CSS is loaded asynchrnously by Javascript.
+For Javascript files, this relies on `async defer` attributes.
+CSS is loaded asynchronously by Javascript.
     1. `<key>-preload.<css | js>`: Will add a `link` tag with `rel="preload"`.

-This naming convention for files has worked out really well.
+This naming convention for files has worked out well.
 I stick to a [BEMIT](https://csswizardry.com/2015/08/bemit-taking-the-bem-naming-convention-a-step-further/) naming convention for classes and just looking at my files I can tell what is going to happen to a page.

-The end result is a lot more performant as well:
+Pages have good performance from what I can tell with tools like page speed and dev tools:

 **TODO ADD VIDEO OF PROD LOADING PERF**

-The **good part** of `go-html-asset-manager` is that it enables the content and themes to be kept simple while resulting in an efficient site , plus this tool is agnostic to the site generator used to generate the output.
+The **good part** of `go-html-asset-manager` is that it enables the content and themes to be kept simple while resulting in an efficient site, plus this tool is agnostic to the site generator used to generate the output.

 The **bad part** of `go-html-asset-manager` is that some of the mutations can cause differences